 Karin’s background on both sides of the “v” enables her to devise effective strategies for her plaintiff clients and to address the pressures and concerns faced by defendants, leading to more resolutions and better results.

 Karin E. Garvey is a partner in the New York office of DiCello Levitt and a member of the Antitrust and Competition practice group.
-With more than two decades of litigation experience, Karin focuses on representing businesses and public pension funds in complex antitrust class actions.
+With more than twenty-five years of litigation experience, Karin focuses on representing businesses and public pension funds in complex antitrust class actions.

 Karin was recently appointed lead or co-lead counsel in the following antitrust class actions: